loot/libloot/docs/metadata/data_structures/file.rst

 .. describe:: display

-  A substitute string to be displayed instead of the file path in any generated messages, eg. the name of the mod the file belongs to.
-If undefined, the ``name`` key's value is used.
+  A GitHub Flavored Markdown string, to be displayed instead of the file path in any generated messages, eg. the name of the mod the file belongs to.

 .. describe:: condition